Alexey Ivakhnenko: Early life and education

 Aleksey was born in Kobelyaky, Poltava Governorate in a family of teachers.
-His mother Maria Operman was of German descent.

-In 1932 he graduated from Electrotechnical college in Kyiv and worked for two years as an engineer on the construction of large power plant in Berezniki.
+In 1932 he graduated from Electrotechnical college in Kyiv and worked for two years as an engineer on the construction of the largest power plant in Berezniki.
 Then in 1938, after graduation from the Leningrad Electrotechnical Institute, Ivakhnenko worked in the All-Union Electrotechnical Institute in Moscow during wartime.
 There he investigated the problems of automatic control in the laboratory, led by Sergey Lebedev.

 He continued research in other institutions in Ukraine after his return to Kyiv in 1944.
-In that year he received a Ph.D. degree and later in 1954 he received a D.Sc. degree.
-In 1964, he was appointed Head of the Department of Combined Control Systems at the Institute of Cybernetics.
+In that year he received the Ph.D. degree and later, in 1954 received the D.Sc. degree.
+In 1964, he was appointed as a Head of the Department of Combined Control Systems at the Institute of Cybernetics.
 Simultaneously working at first as a Lecturer, and from 1961, as a Professor of Automatic Control and Technical Cybernetics at the Kyiv Polytechnic Institute.